gitrgoliveira/minikube_demo/README.md

  * Reduce the value of the auth credential used to access Vault, in case of a leak.
  * Reduce the secret sprawl, by removing secrets from the Jenkins credential store.
  * Isolate the pipeline code used as much as possible.
+ * Use a credential to access Vault that can be rotated.

 ![Jenkins workflow](/graphics/jenkins-k8s-auth.svg)